Jump to content

 • Thanks 1

-4. It’s nearly time for my monthly New Moon spotting challenge.
+5. It’s nearly time for my monthly New Moon spotting challenge.
 I use the term New Moon in its classical sense of one’s first sighting of the Moon after its monthly solar conjunction (Dark Moon).
-Attempts to spot the less than one-day-old Moon after sunset on August 30th may prove fruitless for observers north of the tropics, considering the time of the year.
-Better luck may be had the following evening.
+Sharp-eyed observers may attempt to spot the more than one-day-old Moon after sunset on November 27th, with bright Venus and Jupiter serving as guides.

 Photos and descriptions of the young crescent Moon late this month would be welcome additions to this thread.